 The Marie Sklodowska-Curie Award, is presented annually to an individual who has made an outstanding contribution to the advancement of women in radiology/radiation oncology.
 The nomination form will address the unique role the nominee has undertaken in leadership, clinical care, teaching, and/or scholarship and the accomplishments that impacted women in our professions.
 The nominee must be a long-term member of the AAWR.
 Presentation of the award will take place at the AAWR Annual Business Meeting Luncheon the Sunday during the RSNA Annual Meeting.
-Applications Open in the summer.
+Applications are now Open!

 The Lucy Frank Squire Distinguished Resident Award in Diagnostic Radiology recognizes outstanding contributions in clinical care and scholarship.
 The nominees must be members of the AAWR and must be in residency training at the time of the award.
 Only one nomination per residency program is allowed.
 Nominees will be evaluated on the basis of outstanding contributions in clinical care, teaching, research, or public service.
-Applications Open in the Summer.
+Applications are now Open!

 The Alice Ettinger Distinguished Achievement Award, recognizes the lifetime achievement and lasting contribution to radiology/radiation oncology and to the American Association for Women Radiologists.
 Candidates must be long-term members of the AAWR and must have distinguished careers as mentors, teachers, and leaders in radiology/radiation oncology, and public service.
-Applications Open in the Summer.
+Applications are now Open!

 The Eleanor Montague Distinguished Resident Award in Radiation Oncology recognizes contributions to radiology or the AAWR, community involvement, service during residency, or research endeavors.
 Nominees must be members of the AAWR and must be in residency training at the time of the award.
 There should only be only one nomination per residency program.
 Nominees will be evaluated on the basis of outstanding contributions in clinical care, teaching, research, or public service.
-Applications Open in the Summer.
+Applications are now Open!

 PROFESSIONAL LEADERSHIP AWARDS